tomonocle/miscellany/management.md

 ### Postel's law
 Be conservative in what you send, liberal in what you receive

+## Conway's law
+Organizations which design systems are constrained to produce designs which are copies of the communication structures of those organisations

 ### Waterbed theory
 Eliminating something (e.g complexity) in one place requires it to be added somewhere else